Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 What the trait is actually asking us for here is the data type that will manage the iteration process for us.

-We're using a Vec internally and Vec has a generic Iterator struct it uses when you turn a Vec into an Iterator, so we can use that, filling in the Generic with our Item type.
+We're using a Vec internally, and Vec has a generic Iterator struct it uses when you turn a Vec into an Iterator, so we can use that, filling in the Generic part with our Item type.

 All we need to do then is return the result of calling Vec `.into_iter()`...

-Yeah it does feel overly simplistic, I find its better not to worry about it.
+Yeah, it does feel overly simplistic, I find its better not to worry about it.

 Once we've done that, turning our Albums type into an Iterator of Album is trivial.